 You are viewing the most recent posts on this topic.

+The cost of crossing the old Highway 520 floating bridge will increase by 11 cents each way on July 1, to $3.70 at peak times.
 The Washington State Transportation Commission says it approved the change Wednesday morning, while meeting in Port Townsend.
 This sort of annual boost has been in the fiscal plan for years, and is prescribed by…More

 Distance-based tolls, peak-only tolling, and a wide range of rates from 50 cents to $3 are now on the table, as the Highway 99 tunnel’s toll advisory committee looks at a broader spectrum of ideas for raising revenue.

 At a Wednesday meeting, committee members seemed far from solving the fundamental problem, after 11 meetings in 16 months.
 Any toll high enough to reap $200 million for construction costs will cause drivers to opt for downtown streets, which are already near full.
 Models show there wouldn’t even be a boost in peak traffic on I-5 because the freeway is saturated.

 Not only are tolls expected to finance $200 million of the $3.1 billion Alaskan Way Viaduct replacement over 30 years — but over the years, state officials quietly assumed the tolls could cover operations, maintenance, insurance and long-term equipment replacement, comprising another $400 million.
 Toll-backed financing is much weaker than what pro-tunnel officials assured the public back in 2009, when lawmakers voted to build a tunnel.